Thund3rPat/go-exercises/README.md

 # go-re-implementations
-This repository contains tools reimplemented in Golang for exercise purposes.
+This repository is collection of tools implemented in Golang for exercise purposes.

-Finished Tools:
+## Finished Tools:
 - go-system-info: A minimal system info fetcher

+---
-Unfinished Tools:
+## Unfinished Tools:
 - go-grep: A scaled-down version of grep

+---
+## Planned:
+- CLI-Translator with GoogleTranslate
+- Video-Downloader
+- TUI-Bluetooth-Connect-Manager
+- minimal Chat-Client/Server
+- Virus Signature Checker
+- DES